exploration/fmODBCSync/README.md

 1. Set up an ODBC DSN called "FM ODBC Sync" and point it to your external database.
 See below for details of how to set up a sample.
 2. Make sure the table to sync in FileMaker has a primary key field named "id", whose values are _unique_.
 3. Make sure the table to sync in FileMaker has a `_mod_ts` field which is the modification TimeStamp.
 The name should strictly match `_mod_ts`.
-4. Add a table occurence (TO) of the table to the `ODBC Sync` file.
+4. Add a table occurence (TO) of the table to the `ODBC Sync` file, hanging off the `SyncData` table, and allowing creation in `SyncData`.
 5. In the "Relationships" section of the "Manage Databases" dialog, link the TO from step 4 to the `SyncData` table, matching `id<=>record_id` and allowing creation and deletion in the SyncData file.
 6. Create a layout using the TO from step 4 as its context.
 Name it the same name as the table itself.
 So if you called the table `people`, the TO should be named `people`, and the layout should be named `people`.
 Easy right?
 7. Update the `SyncFields` table with a map of your local table and field names with the external table and field names.
 Don't leave anything blank!